os2kitos/kitos_frontend/README.md

 Current implementation is only localized to danish which is the fallback strings, so translation xlf is unnecessary at this point.
 Angular built-in pipes (`DatePipe`, `DecimalPipe`, etc.) are also affected by setting language to danish only.

-## Troubleshooting

-### This site can't provide a secure connection

-If you run `yarn start`, visit http://localhost:4200 in Chrome and see "This site can't provide a secure connection".
-It might be because Chrome has cached a permanent redirect from http://localhost to https://localhost.
-Fix it by going to `chrome://net-internals/#hsts` , find the "Delete domain security policies" section, type in `localhost` and click "Delete".

 ## Editor details
 This section contains recommendations for the different editors we support.